Include: All publicly available permanent sculptures/ statuary in the city of Denver.

 – Commercially reproduced craft sculptures, for example whirly-gigs.

-– Public areas where design is ‘sculptural’, but meant more for function than Art.
+– Public areas where design is ‘sculptural’, but meant more for function, than for Art.

 (For example; bus station, bench, shelter, signage, planters, facades that have some